utu3127/qr-generator-using-python/README.md

-I developed a Python program that generates QR codes for YouTube song links.
-By inputting a song's URL into the code, it creates a QR code that can be scanned to directly open the song on YouTube.
-This simplifies the process, making it convenient for users to access songs without manually searching for them.
-The project is designed to enhance ease of use and quick access to music.
+QR Code Generator for YouTube Songs
+Identified a user pain point: the time-consuming process of manually searching for songs on YouTube.
+Designed and developed a Python-based solution that automatically generates QR codes for YouTube song links.
+Analyzed the workflow to create a seamless user experience, allowing users to quickly access songs by scanning the code.
+Integrated Python libraries (e.g., qrcode, Pillow) to implement and customize the solution, demonstrating problem-solving skills and technical proficiency.